5 Best Budget Hot Tubs under $500 in 2023 – Reviews & Top Picks

 1. Intex 28403E PureSpa Portable Hot Tub – Best Overall

-The Intex is an inflatable spa that benefits from a great filter system.
+The Intex, our pick for the best budget hot tub under $500, is an inflatable spa that benefits from a great filter system.
 The unit treats hard water build-up, eliminating the odds that the spa jets will malfunction due to calcium deposits.
-It’s a cartridge filtration system which is noted for its ease of use.
+It’s a cartridge filtration system, which is noted for its ease of use.
 The cartridges can be changed out in a matter of minutes.
 The package also gives you several replacement cartridges to get you started.

-The unit has a bathing limit of 4 people, and a maximum gallon capacity of 210.
-Its broad heat range can be adjusted between 68-104 degrees.
+The unit has a bathing limit of four people, and a maximum gallon capacity of 210.
+Its broad heat range can be adjusted between 68–104 degrees.
 It can be changed effortlessly via a digital control interface.
-Water heats up at a rate of 1-2 degrees per hour.
+Water heats up at a rate of one to two degrees per hour.

 Though inflatable, the materials are made to feel more like that of a conventional hot tub.
 The sides will not sag when the tub is filled to capacity, and bathers can even safely sit on the side when they just want to soak their legs.
 It features 120 jets, which should ensure that you enjoy a thorough experience regardless of where you sit.